zoku/image-veil/src/main/resources/pages/en/howto.md

 # How to use
-## Anonymisation
+You can use ImageVeil either with your mouse or with your fingertip on a device featuring a touchscreen.

-1. Click or tap on the area with the dashed outline and in the following dialogue select a file, or drag an image file (at the moment we only support JPEG-files) onto it.
+1. Click or touch the dashed area and choose a file.
+You can also drag a file onto it (at the moment we only support JPEG-images).
-1. Click or tap on the preview image to add one or more pixelation areas.
-You can resize them by grabbing their sides, move them with your mouse or finger and delete them by clicking or tapping the "trash" button.
+1. Click or touch the preview image to add one or more pixelisation areas.
+You can resize them by dragging the sides and move them by dragging the center.
+Delete them by clicking or touching the X button in the upper right corner of the area.
-1. Now you can select the anonymisation settings (e.g. the type of pixelation) by opening the menu from the upper left corner of the app.
+1. (Optional) In the upper left corner you can open the options dialogue.
+There you can choose the type of pixelisation and toggle anonymisation methods on or off.
+The presets are safe!
-1. Click on 'Anonymise!' to start the anonymisation process.
-Your image will be transferred to our server and be edited.
+1. Choose 'Start' to start the anonymisation process.
+Your image will be transferred to our server and will be edited.
-1. When the editing process is finished, your anonymised and pixelated image will be shown to you.
-To save it, right click it and select 'Save image as...'.
+1. When the editing process is finished, the anonymised image will be shown to you.
+To save it, right click on it and choose "Save image as..." or tap and hold the image with your finger to save it to your device, if you are using a touch screen.

-## What does the app do different than the others?
-In addition to pixelisation and removal of meta data like EXIF-tables, we try to prevent scientific image analysis which could be used to identify the exact chip which has been used to record the image (see [Image analysis](image-analysis?l=en)).
-To do this we add a barely visible, random noise to the image, which overlays the noise inherent in the camera chip, making it invisible to the analysis software.